 It is based in Canterbury, Kent, offering anyone and everyone an opportunity to celebrate radio drama through open access to the live listening sessions in person and online.
 The Festival is organised by International Arts Partnership.

 The 7th edition will be entirely online from 22 – 26 March 2021

-The festival aims to bring diverse work from across the world, introducing a UK audience to the European tradition of radio drama often anchored in soundscape whilst celebrating our own more text based tradition.
-The festival provides a UK audience with the rare pleasure of listening to radio drama in other languages, supported by English language translations of the script.
+The festival aims to bring diverse work from across the world, introducing a UK audience to the European tradition of audio drama often anchored in soundscape whilst celebrating our own more text based tradition.
+The festival provides a UK audience with the rare pleasure of listening to audio drama in other languages, supported by English language translations of the script.
 The festival also brings together work from national broadcasters with that of emerging independent producers and is proud that the major prizes have largely been awarded to this exciting but lesser known work.

 Awards are made by a jury – membership of which is open to anyone who commits to listening to all the work across the week – and which always includes international producers who have travelled to the festival with their work.
 An audience award – unique in Europe, decided by popular vote and open to anyone anywhere in the world to vote – complements the jury award and usually goes to work which has not achieved a jury award.
-In 2020 we hope to be able to offer an award for the best work from a first time producer.
-This award will take the form of a bursary towards a new piece of work.

 Alongside the professional festival, an outreach programme takes the opportunity to make radio drama into local schools and community groups, culminating in a Community Showcase on the last Saturday of the festival.

 We've recently produced a radio drama for People with Dementia and run a pilot for a Young People's Radio Drama Festival.